jaixbhatia/BIP/README.md

       - ![Board Config](./Evidence/Board_Config.png)
     - Check that your Arduino File looks like this: ![Arduino Config](./Evidence/Arduino_Config_1.1.png)
   - Run the code on your ESP32 or other Arduino-compatible hardware.
+- Go to `config.js` and ensure that the Baud Rate and Initial Heartbeat Value are correct.
+  - If not, please change those.
 - I use visual studio code, so I prefer using something called `Live Server` to test my dynamic/static sites.
 I'd suggest using this in this case to test your code.
   - Installation information can be found [here.](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
   - After installation, go to the `index.html` file and click `Go Live` at the bottom of VS.